Established in 1838

 Built by Mr. Woody

 Our campground is built on the site of a Historic Mill and farmhouse from 1838.
 It served the community as a grist and lumber mill.
 It stands today showing it’s age, but still has a working water wheel and scenic waterfall flowing next to it.
-The Mill is registered on the National Historic registry and we are published in several books and guides.
+The Mill has been featured in several books and guides.

 While visiting be sure to ask us to tell you the compelling story from the very beginning in 1838!